Congo Jazz: Plot

 As Bosko is hunting in the jungle, a tiger creeps up behind him and gives him a lick.
-Finding his gun useless, Bosko tries to flee.
-After being chased and having his body stretched and his head slapped off, Bosko pulls out a flute and begins playing music, which greatly entertains the tiger.
-Bosko and the tiger play patty cake, dance, and Bosko plays the tiger's whiskers and tail like guitar strings.
+Finding his gun useless, Bosko tries to flee while the tiger gives chase.
+After having his body stretched and his head slapped off, Bosko pulls out a flute and begins playing music, which greatly entertains the tiger despite his tone-deaf playing.
+Bosko discovers that his music makes the tiger docile, dancing with it and playing its whiskers and tail like guitar strings.
 Now that the tiger has been rendered thoroughly harmless, Bosko kicks it off a cliff.

 Bosko then spots two little monkeys playing leap frog.
 He picks one of them up, but the monkey spits in his eye.
-Bosko begins spanking the monkey's behind, until he notices the monkey's father looming above him.
-Acting nonchalant, Bosko offers the ape some chewing gum.
-The ape accepts, and seems to enjoy the gum very much.
+Bosko begins spanking the monkey's buttocks, until he notices an ape looming above him.
+Acting nonchalant towards his threats, Bosko offers the ape some chewing gum; befriending the ape as he is amazed by the stringency of the gum, playing notes while it is stretched.
 They both stretch the gum out of their mouths and begin plucking a tune.
-The rest of the jungle animals join in: monkeys, ostriches, kangaroos, and more.
-They play music on themselves, on each other, or with the jungle scenery.
-A kangaroo plays a tree, monkeys play a giraffe, and an elephant plays its trunk.
+The rest of the jungle animals join in, performing music through gratuitous violence on each other or plants.
 A tree does a provocative fanny-slapping dance, gyrating its coconut bosoms, until one flies off and hits Bosko in the head.
 Bosko and three hyenas laugh.